Career Opportunities at NCSSM-Durham

 POSITION LOCATION: Durham, NC

-NCSSM and the Humanities Department foster an environment of collaboration across departments and divisions and support community-engaged service and research.
+NCSSM and its Academic Programs division foster an environment of collaboration across departments and divisions and support community-engaged service and research.

-The NCSSM-Durham Humanities Department offers courses in five World Languages (Chinese, French, Japanese, Latin, and Spanish), American Studies, and a broad range of English and interdisciplinary Humanities courses.
+The NCSSM Humanities Department offers courses in several World Languages, American Studies, and a broad range of English and interdisciplinary Humanities courses.
 Offerings in our Fine Arts program include studio and performance courses in the visual arts, music, and drama.
 Our program also includes student- and faculty-led seminars and independent studies.

 Description of Duties: